 - naming objects like fruits, vegetables and animals

 - beginning sound games

 - finger plays

 - spontaneous conversation time to encourage both social and language skills.

 The toddler uses hands-on materials for learning concrete math concepts.
 The toddler begins to understand number concepts, both quantity and symbol, and the meaning of zero.
-The child also begins to understand language used in performing simple single-digit addition.
+The toddler also begins to understand language used in performing simple single-digit addition.